$B-L$ model in light of the CDF II result: Minimal and chiral model

 Neutral components of $\Phi$ and $\varphi$ spontaneously break electroweak symmetry.
 A singlet scalar $\sigma$, along with $\varphi$, breaks the $U(1)_{B-L}$ spontaneously.
 First we solve the minimization equations for the mass parameters $m_{\Phi}, m_{\varphi}, m_\sigma$ in the potential.
 We get

-The fields $\Phi$, $\varphi$ and $\sigma$ can be written in unitary gauge after symmetry breaking in the following form:
+The fields $\Phi$, $\varphi$ and $\sigma$ can be written in the unitary gauge after symmetry breaking in the following form:

-$G_{1}^{\pm}$ and $G_{2}^{\pm}$ will mix and give rises to the Goldstone bosons $G^{\pm}$ corresponding to the $W^{\pm}$ boson.
+$G_{1}^{\pm}$ and $G_{2}^{\pm}$ will mix and give rise to the Goldstone boson $G^{\pm}$ corresponding to the $W^{\pm}$ boson.
 One electrically charged field remains as the physical field.
 The mass matrix of these electrically charged fields in the basis $(G_{1}^{+}, G_{2}^{+})$ reads as

 Mass eigen states are given as

 where, $v = \sqrt{v_{\Phi}^{2} + v_{\varphi}^{2}} $.
 The two mass eigenstates $G^{\pm}, H^{\pm}$ are related with the $(G_{1}^{\pm}, G_{2}^{\pm})$ fields through the following rotation matrix as